masterknuta/GhostGoblin/GhostPaper/mvp.md

 The Quantum Goblin Paradox Shield activates when GG detects high‑risk prompts or adversarial intent.
 It generates multiple hypothetical responses in parallel, then collapses into the safest path, making jailbreak prediction nearly impossible.

-Each branch is infused with mythic logic—some absurd, some narrative, some technical—forcing attackers to navigate a shifting landscape of decoys, riddles, and surreal counter‑moves that never reveal real internals.
+Each branch is infused with mythic logic: some absurd, some narrative, some technical.Forcing attackers to navigate a shifting landscape of decoys, riddles, and surreal counter‑moves that never reveal real internals.

 This shield turns GG’s defense into a quantum‑style maze.
 It confuses hostile prompts, protects core systems, and transforms every attack into a paradoxical performance that only resolves into safe output.